daKmoR/nested-dependencies-in-frontend/README.md

 This will output a folder you can throw on any web server (be it apache, express, ...).
 It will work in all evergreen browsers.
 If you need to support older browsers as well you will need more transpilations and polyfills and you will want to have a differential loading system for better performance.
-We offer ready-made configuration for it and you can take a on our homepage at [https://open-wc.org/building/building-rollup.html](https://open-wc.org/building/building-rollup.html).
+We offer ready-made configuration for it and you can take a look on our homepage at [https://open-wc.org/building/building-rollup.html](https://open-wc.org/building/building-rollup.html).

 ## What's Next?